mandober/rust-debrief/semantics/iterators.md

 # Iterators

-- iterators are lazy: no effect until consumed.
+- Iterators are lazy: nothing is calculated until the consumer calls
-- iterators implement `Iterator` trait, which requires defining `next` method and associated type `Item`, used as return type of the `next` method. `next` method returns one item at a time, wrapped in `Some`, unless the iteration is over, in which case it returns `None`.
+- Iterators implement `Iterator` trait,
+  which requires defining `next` method and
+  associated type `Item`, used as return type of the `next` method.
+  `next` method returns one item at a time, wrapped in `Some`,
-- xxx
+  unless the iteration is over, when it returns `None`.
-- an iterator is any type that implements `Iterator`.
+- Iterable is any type that implements `IntoIterator` trait;
-- iterators automatically implement `IntoIterator`, with an `into_iter` method that simply returns the iterator.
-- an iterable is any type that implements `IntoIterator`; call its `into_iter` method to get an iterator over it.
+  calling its `into_iter` method returns an iterator over its elements.
-- an iterator produces items i.e. values.
-- consumer is the code that receives the items an iterator produces.
-- xxx
+  Iterators automatically implement `IntoIterator`.
 - `IntoIterator` and its `into_iter` method:
-  - Given a _shared_ reference to the collection, `into_iter` returns an iterator that produces shared references to its items.
+  - given a _shared ref_ of iterable, `into_iter` returns the iterator that produces shared references to its elements.
-  - Given a _mutable_ reference to the collection, `into_iter` returns an iterator that produces mutable references to the items.
+  - given a _mutable ref_ of iterable, `into_iter` returns the iterator that produces mutable references to its elements.
-  - Given a collection by _value_, `into_iter` returns an iterator that takes ownership of the collection and returns items by value.
+  - given an iterable by _value_, `into_iter` returns the iterator that takes ownership of the iterable and returns its elements by value.
+- Iterator adaptors produce other iterators; they can be chained.
+- Consuming adaptors are methods that consume the iterator by calling its `next` method, thereby using the iterator up.